Julissa-Paramo/Learning/README.md

-# Personal-Projects
+# Learning
-All the projects I am working out outside of school!
-Beginner.
+A collection of work I am doing outside of school to better my programming skills!
+Beginner using Python.